 British comedian Chris Gibbs has been described as “One of the funniest guys around” by the National Post.
 The Toronto Star has called his shows “darkly gleeful” and “comic stand-up gold”; and the CBC has described his delivery as “a combination of dry wit and barely controlled madness that threatens to go off the rails at any time”.
 He is best known for the critically acclaimed one-man comedy shows which he performs all over Canada and beyond.
 He’s played at Just For Laughs in Montreal, appeared in two CBC Winnipeg Comedy Festival Galas, starred in the indie Canadian feature film, ‘Run Robot Run’ and is even a published author.
-In 2015 he played one of the evil giants in the upcoming feature The BFG, directed by Steven Spielberg.
+In 2015 he played "Gizzardgulper", one of the evil giants in the Disney feature The BFG, directed by Steven Spielberg.

 Chris started his comedy career in 1991, working as